xriver007/A-Structured-Sparse-Subspace-Learning-Algorithm-for-Anomaly-Detection-in-UAV-Flight-Data/README.md

 ## References
-If you used this program in your research work, you should cite the following publication:
+If you find the codes useful, I appreciate it very much if you can cite our related paper:

 Y. F. He , Y Peng, S. J. Wang, D. T. Liu, P. H. W Leong.
 A Structural Sparse Subspace Learning algorithm for Anomaly Detection in UAV Flight Data.
 IEEE Trans.
 Instrum.
 Meas.
 Ari.
 2017.
 (Under Review)